digsy89/pipe2prompt/README.rst

 - ``base_model``: The OpenAI model to use
 - ``description``: Description shown in help text
 - ``enabled``: Optional boolean to enable/disable the prompt

+You can find example configurations in the project's [pipe2prompt/config.toml](pipe2prompt/config.toml) file for reference.

 License
 -------